-Oregon State University Nontimber Forest Products for Small Woodland Owners: “Bigleaf Maple Syrup”
+An OSU Extension Circular, Oregon State University Nontimber Forest Products for Small Woodland Owners: “Bigleaf Maple Syrup”

-Bigleaf Sugaring: Tapping the western maple.
+A book I recommend: Bigleaf Sugaring: Tapping the western maple.
 By Gary and Katherine Backlund.
 2012.
 Published by Backwoods Forest Management, Ladysmith, BC.
 (Was $15 + shipping) Helpful book.
 In 96 pages, tells about equipment to get started, choosing trees, drilling, sap collection and handling, and making syrup.

-Production and quality of sap from the bigleaf maple (Acer macrophyllum Marsh) on Vancouver Island, British Columbia.
-By Deirdre Bruce 2003 (Maple Syrup Thesis, MS UBC)
+An informative MS thesis, called “Production and quality of sap from the bigleaf maple (Acer macrophyllum Marsh) on Vancouver Island, British Columbia,” by Deirdre Bruce, 2003 (Maple Syrup Thesis, MS University of Victoria)